seaweedfs/seaweedfs-operator/TOPOLOGY_SUPPORT.md

 2. Looking at the volume server list to confirm datacenter and rack information
 3. Using the SeaweedFS shell: `echo "cluster.status" | weed shell -master=<master-service>:9333`

-## Migration

-If you're upgrading from a version without topology support, existing volume servers will continue to work without any rack or datacenter information.
-You can gradually add topology information to new volume servers as needed.

 ## Tree Topology Advantages

 The tree topology approach (`volumeTopology`) offers several advantages over the simple topology approach: